naivary/nuage/README.md

 ## TODOs

-Custom format support
+- Custom format support Require /livez and /readyz endpoints to make it k8s compatibale for liveness and readiness probe
-Require /livez and /readyz endpoints to make it k8s compatibale for liveness and readiness probe
+- Allow raw reponse returns of []byte